These instructions apply to the DS 7 Crossback Mk1 (X74) 2017-Present.

 - Re-initialise the electric windows, and the sunroof if fitted — both lose their calibration.

-- Re-enter the clock and lost settings.
+- Re-enter the clock and any lost settings, and re-store your tyre pressures.

 If Something Isn’t Right Afterwards